Are CPAP machines noisy?

 If you use a humidifier, you should only use distilled water to stop minerals from building up in the reservoir, causing it to be louder.

-Remember to clean your humidifier tub daily and always fill it with water before use.
-Failing to fill your humidifier will enough water will create loud noises as your device overworks.
+Remember to clean your humidifier chamber daily and always fill it with water before use.
+Failing to fill your humidifier with enough water will create loud noises as your device has to work harder

 How to make your CPAP mask quieter

-If your CPAP is loud, it can be down to your CPAP mask and not the device itself.
-The exhalation ports of the mask can annoy your partner by blowing air into their face and creating noise.
+If your CPAP therapy is loud and making farting or whistling sounds, it could be down to your CPAP mask and not the device itself.
+Another sign of your mask being a problem is the exhalation ports of the mask blowing air into your bed partner’s face and creating noise.
+The most common cause of mask noise is an air leak, when the seal is not secure near the mouth, eyes or exhalation port.

 Here are some tips to make your CPAP mask quieter: